paholg/dimensioned-examples/src/no-units.md

 # Hard sphere fluid Monte Carlo simulation with no units.

-Not used for the simulation itself, but we want to save to file at fixed intervals and to know for how long we've been running the simulation.
+We don't need to be aware of time for the simulation itself, but we want to save to file at fixed intervals and to know for how long we've been running the simulation.

 ```rust
 extern crate time;
 use time::precise_time_s;
 ```

-This is a very simple 3d vector over f64s.
+This is our very simple 3d vector over `f64`s.

 ```rust
 mod vector3d;
 use vector3d::Vector3d;
 ```

 All distances should be in terms of the sphere radius, `R`.
 We don't have units to enforce this, though, so if we ever change `R`, or decide to work in terms of diameter instead, we may get bugs where we've forgotten a factor of `R`.

 ```rust
 const R: f64 = 1.0;